Cornhill-on-Tweed: Religion

-In the center of the town lies St Helen's Church, part of the parish of Cornhill-on-Tweed.
+In the centre of the town lies St Helen's Church, part of the parish of Cornhill-on-Tweed.
 Its sister churches are in Carham and Branxton.

-A church has resided on the site since Saxon times.
+There has been a church on the site since Saxon times.
+The present church was built in 1840 by Ignatius Bonomi, incorporating masonry from the previous church building, which dated from 1751.
+The coat of arms of the Collingwood family is carved into the church parapet.
 Local legend has it that in 1840, when the Church was enlarged, an 8 ft man was found buried under the nave.